 The overwhelming majority of patients experience these mild to moderate changes in the lumbar and cervical spinal regions by the age of 30.
 Many experience these changes by the age of 20.
 I already had moderate degenerative changes in my lumbar spine by the age of 16.

 Herniated discs can cause neurological problems and pain, when they affect a nerve structure.
 However, most disc conditions are completely benign and might go completely unnoticed simply because they do not create any significant symptoms.
 Even painful disc conditions will typically resolve on their own and usually do not require any specialized herniated disc treatment.

-Find relief from back or neck pain using our proven program.
+You can find relief from back or neck pain using our proven program.
 You can get help 24 hours a day using our proprietary Cure Back Pain Forever Program from anywhere in the world.